Irish Amateur Swimming Association: Abuse scandals and abolition

-In the late 1990s various abuse scandals came to light.
+In the late 1990s, various abuse scandals came to light.
 They led eventually in 1999 to the abolition of the IASA and its replacement with a new national governing body, Swim Ireland.

-Derry O'Rourke, Olympic coach in 1980 and 1992 was convicted on 27 sexual abuse charges against minors and sentenced to 12 years imprisonment in 1998.
+Derry O'Rourke, Olympic coach in 1980 and 1992, was convicted on 27 sexual abuse charges against minors and sentenced to 12 years imprisonment in 1998.
 He received a further sentence of 10 years in 2005 for repeated rape and indecent assault of a female swimmer between the ages of 14 and 18.
+He was again convicted on historical charges of rape and indecent assault in 2024.

-George Gibney, national and Olympic coach (1984-1991) and teacher at Newpark Comprehensive School in the 1970s, was charged with 27 counts of sexual abuse involving children and youth he coached.
+George Gibney, national and Olympic coach (1984–1991) and teacher at Newpark Comprehensive School in the 1970s, was charged with 27 counts of sexual abuse involving children and youth he coached.
 A judicial review in 1994 prevented the case from proceeding due to the length of time that had elapsed since the alleged incidents took place.
 He left Ireland to live in the United States.
 Following the release of the BBC podcast Where is George Gibney?, it was revealed that the Gardaí were including new victims in their ongoing investigation of historical sexual abuse.
+A file was sent to the Director of Public Prosecutions in November 2023.
+Gibney was arrested in the US pending extradition to Ireland, relating to over 70 charges issued in 2023, in June 2025.
+He has agreed to be extradited for trial.